 Thought to be one of the most famous American political speeches of the 20th Century, President Franklin D. Roosevelt’s “Infamy” speech to Congress on December 8, 1941, was in response to the attack on Pearl Harbor Naval Base in Hawaii the previous day by the Empire of Japan.

-The United States was at peace with that nation and, at the solicitation of Japan, still in conversation with its Government and its Emperor looking toward the maintenance of peace in the Pacific.
-Indeed, one hour after Japanese air squadrons had commenced bombing in the American Island of Oahu, the Japanese Ambassador to the United States and his colleague delivered to our Secretary of State a formal reply to a recent American message.
-And while this reply stated that it seemed useless to continue the existing diplomatic negotiations, it contained no threat or hint of war or of armed attack.
+The United States was at peace with that nation and, at the solicitation of Japan, still in conversation with its Government and its Emperor looking toward maintaining peace in the Pacific.
+Indeed, one hour after Japanese air squadrons had commenced bombing the American Island of Oahu, the Japanese Ambassador to the United States and his colleague delivered a formal reply to a recent American message to our Secretary of State.
+And while this reply stated that it seemed useless to continue the existing diplomatic negotiations, it contained no threat or hint of war or armed attack.

 As Commander-in-Chief of the Army and Navy, I have directed that all measures be taken for our defense.

 But, always will our whole nation remember the character of the onslaught against us.
 No matter how long it may take us to overcome this premeditated invasion, the American people in their righteous might, will win through to absolute victory.

 I believe that I interpret the will of the Congress and of the people when I assert that we will not only defend ourselves to the uttermost but will make it very certain that this form of treachery shall never again endanger us.

 Hostilities exist.
 There is no blinking at the fact that our people, our territory and our interests are in grave danger.

 With confidence in our armed forces – with the unbounding determination of our people – we will gain the inevitable triumph – so help us God.

 I ask that the Congress declare that since the unprovoked and dastardly attack by Japan on Sunday, December 7, 1941, a state of war has existed between the United States and the Japanese Empire.”